c3bottles/c3bottles/INSTALL.md

     However, if you want to use c3bottles in a production environment, it is strongly advised to use a proper web server like lined out below.

 9. Configure your webserver accordingly to run the WSGI application.

-Apache needs something like this to run c3bottles as the document root of a host:
+    To use c3bottles with Apache, you need `mod_wsgi` for Python 3 (in Debian:
+    `libapache2-mod-wsgi-py3) and in your virtual host, you need to add a configuration like this:

         WSGIScriptAlias / /path/to/c3bottles/wsgi.py
         WSGIApplicationGroup %{GLOBAL}